danielaparker/acons/doc/ref/ndarray.md

 Swaps the contents of the two N-dimensional arrays

     void resize(const std::array<size_t,N>& dim, T value = T());
-Resizes the dimensions of the array.
+Resizes the shape of the array.
 If the array size is shrunk, the array is flattened in the order that the elements are stored in memory.
 If the array size is expanded, storage is reallocated if required, and additional elements are filled with `value`.